MonetDB/MonetDB/README.md

 ROle of clients??
 How to install

 ## Testing
 For testing, you likely don't want to install in the default location, so you need to add the installation prefix parameter to the cmake command.
 But you do not need any configuration to run mtest (on Linux).
 Just run the command:

 ```
 cmake --build . --target mtest
 ```

 ## Configuration options

+The way options interact with building of the MonetDB source has fundamentally changed from the way this was done using the autotools buildsystem.
+Now almost all options are on by default.
+And these options mostly control library detection.
+In the old system, it was possible to build a subset of the codebase.
+For example, you could choose not to build the sql part.
+Now the every part of the code is build, as long as the dependent libraries are detected.
+And by default, the system would try to detect all dependent libraries.
+If your system does not have a required library, that section of the code will not be build.
+Only if you want to prevent the build of a certain section, you could use the option to prevent that a dependency is detected.

 Evidently there are several options to control as illustrated in $SOURCE/cmake/monetdb-options.cmake

 The important once to choose from are -DCMAKE\_BUILD\_TYPE, which takes the value Release or Debug.